 Expect to reach the campsite latest by 6 in the evening after a 6 hour trek.
 The 2 km stretch of the long camping ground has rooms available with views of the mountains, alongside the river, in open ground or tiny patches snuck behind trees away from the crowds.
 Take your pick of the view you want to pitch your tent and rest your weary self for the night.

-Day 3: Seema (2,260M) to Ruinsara Tal (3,500M)
+Day 3: Seema (2,260M) to Ruinsara Tal (3,500M).

-Distance: 14 kms
+Distance: 14 kms.

 Considered sacred by locals in the area, Ruinsara Tal is a high-altitude lake resting its bright blue self at an elevation of 3,500M.
 The Ruinsara trek is also a popular trail for trekkers visiting the Har ki Doon Valley.
 Adorned by the bright colours of alpine vegetation, Ruinsara is at a distance of 14 kms from Seema.
 Legend says that this is the route Pandavs passed by on their way to heaven through the Swargarohini peak which is also visible on the trail.
 Expect to reach this gorgeous campsite by early evening and rest yourself amidst its beautiful landscape.

-Day 4: Ruinsara Tal (3,500M) to Kyarkoti Base Camp (3,820M)
+Day 4: Ruinsara Tal (3,500M) to Kyarkoti Base Camp (3,820M).

-Time Taken: 5-6 hours
+Duration: 5-6 hours

 As you make your way towards Kyarkoti Base Camp from Ruinsara Tal, you start to see the summit of Black Peak.
 Kyarkoti is a massive patch of grassland surrounded by boulders and snow-clad mountains.
 The campsite lies next to a spring.
 We dare you to stop the adrenaline from rushing through your veins as you get to the base of this mesmerizing peak.
-Get a good look at your ultimate goal standing tall right before you, for the first time in the trek!
+Get a good look at your ultimate goal standing tall right before you, for the first time in the trek!.

-Day 5: Rest and Acclimatization at Basecamp (3,820M)
+Day 5: Rest and Acclimatization at Basecamp (3,820M).

 A lot is to be achieved during your time at base camp- from the distribution and setting up of all the gear to technical training and practice on the icy slopes.
-But before then, you have the entire day to rest your bodies and acclimatize to the terrain, altitude and temperature of the base camp which lay at 3,820M – a height gain of approximately 2000M from Sankri, the village where it all began!
+But before then, you have the entire day to rest your bodies and acclimatize to the terrain, altitude and temperature of the base camp which lay at 3,820M – a height gain of approximately 2000M from Sankri, the village where it all began!.

-Day 6 – Day 14: Expedition
+Day 6 – Day 14: Expedition.

 Given that high-altitude climbs demand a rigorous acclimatization routine, expeditions usually employ the method of making rotation rounds between camps so as to better adapt to the environment.
 Living the tenet of ‘climb high, sleep low’ which is a golden rule for survival in that altitude, we make multiple rounds between campsites.
 For Black Peak, specifically, we make two rounds.
 The first is when we ferry our load up to the next camp, leave our stuff there and then climb back down to the lower campsite to spend the night.
 The next day, we climb back up to the camp where we left our stuff and proceed to pitch out tents to now occupy the campsite.
 What this achieves is a three-fold benefit.
 Firstly, you can divide your weight between two days so as not to carry a massive amount in one trip.
 Secondly, it introduces the body to a higher altitude environment but gives it time to better adapt to it by not pushing it in this new height giving it a better chance to survive that altitude.
 Thirdly, for each time that you climb the same route, it tends to get easier and easier, refining your technique, skill and adaptation.